omniti-labs/mimeo/doc/mimeo.md

 **username** and **pwd** are the credentials for connecting to the source database.
 Password is optional if you have security set up to not require it (just leave it NULL).

 For all forms of replication, the role on the source database(s) should have at minimum select access on all tables/views to be replicated.
 Except for dml/logdel replication, no other setup on the source is needed for mimeo to do everything it needs.
 For dml and logdel replication some additional setup is required.
 The source database needs a schema created with the EXACT same name as the schema where mimeo was installed on the destination.
 The source role should have ownership of this schema to easily allow it to do what it needs.
-The source role will also need CREATE TRIGGER permissions on any source tables that it will be replicating.
+The source role will also need TRIGGER permissions on any source tables that it will be replicating.

     CREATE schema <mimeo_schema>;
     ALTER SCHEMA <mimeo_schema> OWNER TO <mimeo_role>;